Isangeles/flame/README.md

 ## Documentation
 Source code documentation can be easily browsed with `go doc` command.

-Documentation of configuration files and data files in the form of Troff pages is available under `doc` directory.
+Documentation of configuration files and data structures in the form of Troff pages is available under `doc` directory.

 You can easily view documentation pages with `man` command.

-For example to display documentation page for character data files:
+For example to display documentation page for character data structure:
 ```
 man doc/characters
 ```

-Note that documentation of data files is still incomplete.
+Note that documentation of data structures is still incomplete.

 ## Contributing
 You are welcome to contribute to project development.